Why one festival for all the Native people of the Colorado Plateau?

 Where will we park for the festival?

-Artists, other vendors, staff, and volunteers will park either at Flagstaff Arts Academy or Coconino Center for the Arts.
+Artists, other vendors, staff, and volunteers will park either at Flagstaff Arts Academy, the museum east side, or Sechrist School.
 This will allow the parking lots on both sides of Fort Valley Road to be available for visitors.
-A shuttle will be available to take artists/vendors, staff, and volunteers to and from their vehicles.
+Many shuttles will be running continually to take artists/vendors, staff, and volunteers to and from their vehicles.

 Visitors will be able to park in all of the parking available on the east side of Fort Valley Road and in most of the parking lot on the museum side.